webclinic017/TradeIntelli-AI/README.md

 ## Todo:
 1. create bot to open/close trades.
 2. fix performance tester.
-3. combine timeframe or indicators for better alert.
-4. review support and resistance lines
-5. add price-change indicator
+3. add price-change indicator
-6. allow users to decide what to show in the chart
+4. allow users to decide what to show in the chart
-7. Zoom in and Out
-8. allow DI with indicators
+5. allow DI with indicators
-9. add unit tests
+6. add unit tests
-10. add react to docker
+7. add react to docker
-11. fixed Docker auto-reload
+8. fixed Docker auto-reload
-12. added CI/CD
+9. added CI/CD

 ## Top features:
 1. studay indicator profit for past 200 bars.
+2. Zoom in and Out